 The Consolidated Plans for Delaware, Pennsylvania and West Virginia were reviewed as part of the data-gathering process for the Plan.
 The Consolidated Plans are a Department of Housing and Urban Development (HUD) requirement intended to assess and prioritize the critical housing and community development needs of each state, provide housing market analysis and summarize the state's methods of distributing federal funds to local governments and organizations.

-Pennsylvania is in the final year of the 2014-2018 Consolidated Plan.
-The 2018 Action Plan evaluated past performance, summarized citizen participation, and set forth a plan prioritizing the following 11 housing objectives:
+Pennsylvania is in the first year of the 2019-2023 Consolidated Plan.
+The 2019 Action Plan evaluated past performance, summarized citizen participation, and set forth a plan prioritizing the following housing and community development objectives: